 At a glance

 The Greenworks 40V sits at the entry level of the cordless leaf blower market.
-At around £130 it is cheaper than the Bosch AdvancedLeafBlower 36V and significantly less than the EGO LB5804E.
+It is noticeably more affordable than the Bosch AdvancedLeafBlower 36V and significantly less than the EGO LB5804E.
 That price point sets clear expectations – this is not competing with the premium options on raw performance, but on value and accessibility for gardeners who want a cordless blower without a significant investment.

 We tested the Greenworks across the same autumn conditions as the EGO and Bosch to give a direct three-way comparison.
 This is the final individual review before our full best cordless leaf blowers UK comparison brings all three together.
 Here is the honest verdict on what the budget option can and cannot do.